-Some of the best restaurants in Positano are the places you would not expect.
-Along its extremely hilly, steep, narrow streets, you can (still) find some secret gems of Positano best restaurants.
-These are the hole in the wall joints you don’t see on travel guides and the places which probably serve the most authentic Italian dishes you will find along the Amalfi Coast.
+Some of the best restaurants in Positano are places you would not expect.
+Along its extremely hilly, steep, narrow streets, you can (still) find some secret gems of Positano’s best restaurants.
+These are the hole-in-the-wall joints you don’t see on travel guides and the places which probably serve the most authentic Italian dishes you will find along the Amalfi Coast.

 If you are not in the mood for a sit-down meal, you can also have a sandwich made for you at one of the local stores that have a deli.
 It makes a great lunch to take to the beach.

 While we encourage you to explore yourself to find Positano best restaurants according to your own tastes, we figured we would list a few of our favorite Positano Italy restaurants to get you started:

 - Buca di Bacco

 - Casa e Bottega

 Best Positano Coast Beaches